I was in hell once... I take that back. I watch a lot of bad movies. I've been in hell far more than ONCE.

 As unfocused as the story was, the tone was practically non-existent.
 This was probably one of the most tone-deaf films I had seen in a while.
 There were scenes that had no grasp on whether it wanted to be funny, exhilarating, or sad… so it decided to do them all at once.
 No joke, this movie whiplashed from being jovial to serious in a millisecond with no sort of segue to link the two emotions.
 Never was there an attempt to earn an emotional moment, nothing was ever presented to build up a scene’s arc from going so radically different out of nowhere, things just happened and that was that.
 It’s as though the filmmakers really didn’t know whether they wanted a scene to be comedic or dramatic or horrific, so they settled for the most awkward compromise of both worlds and it does not work.

 Whenever a dramatic moment occurred, I thought it was supposed to be played as a joke.
 Then the joke never happened so I was left with nothing and had no way of taking it seriously.
 Then when the jokes came in, and they were supposed to be actually funny, I couldn’t make a peep.
 And when it came to its briefest of touches from the horror genre, it left zero impact.
-It were as though my body rejected everything that this movie was trying to make me digest.
+It was as though my body rejected everything that this movie was trying to make me digest.
 It said, “No thanks, I’ll just have a side of cyanide”.
 I don’t know why it was so difficult to settle on a tone for this movie, but if it was trying to be funny then it never was.
 And if it was trying to be serious then it also failed at that.
 Creating a ridiculously frustrating rollercoaster ride; as if the machine kept malfunctioning so I wasn’t sure if I was supposed to be deeply underwhelmed by its jerky motion or fear for my life that this thing was going to launch me out of my seat.

 A Fairly Accurate Depiction of the Tone Set in One Scene

 Out of nowhere, there would be lines that would come across as particularly… how do I phrase it?
 Deadpool-ish.
-Dialog that would be spontaneously self-aware as though the characters were under the impression that they were in a movie.
-Only happening in the rarest of instances, but when a line of dialog like that did pop up it was immediately distracting.
+The dialog would be spontaneously self-aware as though the characters were under the impression that they were in a movie.
+Only happened in the rarest of instances, but when a line of dialog like that did pop up it was immediately distracting.
 Not only is the movie confusing its tones of drama, horror, and comedy; it’s also unsure if it’s taking its own world seriously or not.
 Characters go from being in terror about the apocalypse inevitably knocking on their front door, then sporadically crack wise about how they have to kill the antagonist so they don’t “show up for the sequel”.
 This film’s tone is a headscratcher, man.
 It really is.
 I don’t know what to make of it.
 I want to be charmed and have fun with it, but then my neck snaps with the next wild tonal skull-f*cking.

 I don’t take back what I said earlier about the R rating of this film, I truly do find it commendable that this movie wanted to go for more blood and gore and vulgarity than what is typically seen in a comic book blockbuster flick.
-Personally, I’d love to see more R rated action movies as they are in short supply nowadays.
+Personally, I’d love to see more R-rated action movies as they are in short supply nowadays.
 That said, at no point did the gore add anything to the experience.
 It was there to be there and that’s really about it.
 Don’t get me wrong, to an extent, it was one of the few things that provided me some type of entertainment.
 It simply wasn’t all that much and certainly wasn’t enough to carry the film.
-There were a couple of cool and gnarly looking deaths, nothing to rave about however.
+There were a couple of cool and gnarly looking deaths, nothing to rave about, however.
 If I want truly inspired gore effects in my action films then there is a plethora to choose from over 2019’s Hellboy.

-Visually speaking, the cinematography and the effects work ranges from pretty good to pretty good for a first year college student.
+Visually speaking, the cinematography and the effects work range from pretty good to pretty good for a first-year college student.
 There were times I was impressed by a few of the creature designs, but sometimes the CGI was so cartoonish looking or the green screen was so obvious that it immediately took me out of the moment.
 Occasionally, it looked fine.
 Then there would be scenes that appeared as though the crew shot on a cheap set for an hour to randomly stick it into the movie to pad out the runtime.
 Say what you will about the Del Toro Hellboy films, no one could deny that they were both fairly visually stunning with some remarkable practical effects.
 Granted, some of the CGI was also subpar, but was sparingly used.
 2019’s Hellboy makes sure to use CGI any time that it feels like it and sometimes it’s pretty awful to witness.

 Anyone who takes one look at David Harbour’s performance as Hellboy and they can probably tell that he is trying his damndest to make this film work.
 Somehow, some way, he’s giving it every ounce of talent in his body to give this movie a soul.
 Breathe every bit of life that he can into the screenplay.
 The dedication that he clearly showed physically for this role is more than admirable and I respect this man very much for all the hard work he put into this project.
 I give credit to Harbour for trying, I just wish that it paid off because this movie doesn’t do the man any favors.
 In terms of his character, I want to like Hellboy.
 I really do, but I’m not given all that much to care about.
 I don’t feel like I know anything about this guy, yet somehow I’m fed massive amounts of information about his past and origins.
 I know everything about this dude and nothing at all.